-- Head of Paid Service (Director of People) - Statutory Officer, Monitoring Officer (Head of Legal & Governance), - Statutory Officer, Section 151 Officer (Head of Finance Vacant) This responsibility is being fulfilled by an interim - Non-Statutory Officer, reporting to Head of Paid Service (Director of Place),
+- Head of Paid Service (Managing Director) - Statutory Officer, Monitoring Officer (Strategic Head of Legal & Governance), - Statutory Officer, Section 151 Officer (Chief Finance Officer) - Non-Statutory Officer, reporting to Head of Paid Service (Director),

-Where any role listed above is vacant, the midpoint of the salary range has been used for the purposes of reporting in this document.
+Where any role listed above is vacant, the midpoint of the salary range will be used for the purposes of reporting in this document.

-As at 24 November 2021, the average salary of the Chief Officers is £101,612, which includes the additional remuneration applied for the statutory officer roles/duties - see explanation below 'Exceptional Increases and Additions to Remuneration for Chief Officers'.
+As at 30 September 2022, the average salary of the Chief Officers is £111,979, which includes the additional remuneration applied for the statutory officer roles/duties - see explanation below 'Exceptional Increases and Additions to Remuneration for Chief Officers'.

-Including the salaries of the fourteen other officer roles which make up the wider senior management team of the Council, the average salary then becomes £83,125.
+Including the salaries of the fourteen other officer roles which make up the wider senior management team of the Council, the average salary then becomes £87,718.

-In 2022, the remuneration of the Chief Officers listed above, and the two Strategic Heads of Service, will be reviewed through an external job evaluation and pay benchmarking exercise.
+In 2022, the remuneration of the senior management team was confirmed through an external job evaluation and pay benchmarking exercise.